Dean of Kansas State University Global Campus

-Sue Maes, dean of continuing education at K-State, has served the education community for decades.
-She is an expert on building new academic programs and fostering institutional collaboration.
+Sue Maes has served the education community for decades.
+She is an expert on building new academic programs and fostering institutional collaboration, both nationally and globally.

-She was the first recipient of the International Leadership Award from the University Professional and Continuing Education Association.
+She was the first recipient of the International Leadership Award from the University Professional and Continuing Education Association, or UPCEA.
 She received the award in April 2013 for her efforts increasing globalization for the university and advocating for international collaboration.

-She was a senior development officer at K-State's Educational Communications Center for 10 years, providing leadership to the campus, Regents system and state of Kansas in the development of telecommunications and multimedia infrastructure.
-As co-director of the Institute for Academic Alliances, Maes has worked across faculty teams to build online master's degree programs in family financial planning, gerontology, youth development, merchandising and community development.
+Maes was a senior development officer at K-State's Educational Communications Center for 10 years, providing leadership to the campus, Regents system and state of Kansas in the development of telecommunications and multimedia infrastructure.

-Maes received a bachelor's in social science, a master's in family and child development, and a doctorate in counseling and educational psychology, all from K-State.
-She also has participated in the Harvard University's Institute for Management of Lifelong Education.
+Maes received a bachelor's in social science, a master's in family and child development and a doctorate in counseling and educational psychology, all from K-State.
+She also has participated in Harvard University's Institute for Management of Lifelong Education.

 Maes can be reached at 785-532-5644 or email@example.com.